integrating-architecture/JamnServer/org.isa.ipc.JamnWebRPCProvider/README.md

 # JamnWebRPCProvider

-This is an experimental example implementation for simple, rest like RPC Web Services.
+This is an experimental example implementation for simple, Rest-like RPC Web Services implemented as a JamnServer Provider PlugIn.

 Required dependencies: